-Thank you Senator Mikulski, Senator Breaux, Senator Hutchinson and Senator Craig for your leadership on issues concerning the provision of long-term care in our society.
+Thank you Senator Mikulski, Senator Breaux, Senator Hutchinson and Senator Craig for your leadership on issues concerning the provision of long-term care in our and as the Baby Boom becomes the Senior Boom.

 I am so pleased to be able to testify today, and I look forward to hearing the testimony of other to gather insights on how, as a member of the Subcommittee on Aging, I, along with my colleagues, can help address this urgent challenge.